saimihirj/Articles/README.md

 # About
-These are some of my articles related to physics and mathematics
+Lately I've been writing some articles on topics related to Quantum Physics.
+Do give it a read!